-Figure 4-7: Forecast of BTM PV annual energy and estimated summer peak demand reductions, 2023-2032 the forecast horizon 2023 to 2032, largely as a result of increasing electrification.
+Figure 4-7: Forecast of BTM PV Annual Energy and Estimated Summer Peak Demand Reductions, 2023-2032 the forecast horizon, largely as a result of increasing electrification.

 4.5 Net Demand Forecast

 The ISO's net demand forecast is the gross demand forecast, inclusive of electrification, lowered by the BTM PV forecast and EE forecast.
 Figure 4-8 shows the net demand forecasts of annual energy, summer 50/50 peak demand, and winter 50/50 peak demand.
 All net forecasts show growth over